esanchezmex/StatsBomb_Viz_Streamlit/README.md

 ├── requirements.txt
 └── README.md
 ```

-### Deployment
-The app can be deployed using:
-1. Streamlit Cloud (recommended)
-2. Docker container
-3. Self-hosted server

-## Contributing
-Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.